TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 ## Version 2024.08.15.684 (15 August, 2024)
 ### Changes
 * It is possible to send MT trading account ID to PrimeXM makers.
+* Total USD volume of the deals is calculated by the hub and represented on Deals tab.

 ## Version 2024.08.08.688 (8 August, 2024)
 ### Changes